-17. This same day June 25, 1981 at 3:35 p.m., a Motion to Reduce Bond (Exhibit F, supra) was held with Broom present.
-As soon as Broom was informed by his counsel, which was the first and only time Broom and his counsel had been able to talk, counsel informed Broom how and why he (Broom) was being held.
-Broom instantly told his attorney that Det.
+27. On June 25, 1981 at 1:15 p.m., a First Appearance Hearing was held as seen by the ORDER FOLLOWING () FIRST APPEARANCE HEARING (Exhibit E) which states:

+instantly told his attorney that Det.
 Woodard was a liar and that her sworn affidavit was a lie.
-Broom told his attorney that there couldn't have been an argument as alleged in that affidavit for he was not in the room at the time the gun discharged.
+Broom told his attorney that there couldn't have been an argument as alleged in that affidavit for he (Broom) was not in the room at the time the gun discharged.
 Defense counsel then questioned Det.
 Woodard as he would have at the First Appearance if Broom had been allowed to be present there.
 Det.
 Woodard then admitted that the Singh's did not State what Det.
-Woodard had swore to as material statements in the affidavit (Exhibit F, supra).
+Woodard had swore to as material statements in the affidavit (Exhibit F. supra).

-18. This material fabricated affidavit as tainted as it has been establish to be, has never been corrected, removed and/or suppressed.
-But has been allowed by state action to continue as a valid and truthful probable cause to establish the criminal agency of another as the cause and/or manner of death.
-However, it is well established law that a prosecutor "shall not institute or cause to be instituted criminal charges when he knows or it is obvious that the charges are not supported by probable cause," Gerstein v.
+30. This material fabricated affidavit as tainted as it has been establish to be, has never been corrected, removed and/or suppressed.
+But has been allowed by State action to continue as a valid and truthful probable cause to establish the criminal agency of another as the cause and/or manner of death.
+However, it is well established law that a prosecutor "shall not institute or cause to be instituted criminal charges when he knows or it is obvious that the charges are not supported by probable cause" Gerstein v.
 Pugh, 420 U.S. 103, 121 n.
 22, 95 S.Ct.
 854, 867 n.
 22, 43 L.Ed.2d 54 n.
 22 (1975).
 The prosecutor has an obligation and a duty to correct what has become known to him to be false.
-By ASA Hardy Pickard not correcting what he knew to be false, ASA Hardy Pickard committed FRAUD on the court using tainted evidence he knew to be such to persecuted an innocent man for first-degree murder without a valid probable cause.
+By ASA Hardy Pickard not correcting what he knew to be false.
+ASA Hardy Pickard committed FRAUD on the court using tainted evidence he knew to be such to persecuted an innocent man for first-degree murder without a valid probable cause.

-19. ASA Hardy Pickard started his fraudulent and nefarious acts of fraud on the court when ASA Hardy Pickard presented Det.
+31. ASA Hardy Pickard started his fraudulent and nefarious acts of fraud on the court when ASA Hardy Pickard presented Det.
 Woodard's perjured affidavit to the court at the First Appearance Hearing as probable cause.
 Knowing full well that the affidavit was fraudulent, because ASA Hardy Pickard had Det.
 Woodard's affidavit and the Singh's statements, which established fraud on the court.